New York State Public Health Law

 |A booster is recommended for adults every 10 years.|

 |Must have been given within the past 10 years|

 The Health Services Office recommends that you speak to your doctor or health care provider regarding your health concerns and the need for any additional immunizations.

-Note: The meningitis acknowledgement form is required.
-See the Meningitis Requirements page.
+The meningitis acknowledgment form is required.
+Refer to Meningitis Requirements.

 Regarding New York State’s Mandatory Student Vaccination Expectation

 Last month, New York State Governor Andrew Cuomo announced that all SUNY and CUNY students taking in-person classes for the fall would be required to present proof of COVID-19 vaccination.
 However, this requirement is contingent on a COVID-19 vaccine receiving full approval from the U.S. Food and Drug Administration (FDA).
 At this time, there are three COVID-19 vaccines authorized for emergency use only within the United States by the FDA, but the process for any of these vaccines to be granted full approval has not yet been completed.
 If and/or when full approval is granted by the FDA, then the vaccination requirement will go into effect.
 Until such time as a full FDA approval is granted to a vaccine, we will continue to urge all students to get vaccinated as soon as possible and to advise any student who is not vaccinated that when full FDA approval is granted, even if it is in the middle of a semester, you will be required to be vaccinated in order to continue to come onto a campus unless you have a valid medical or religious exemption.